PERTHES DISEASE

 Doctor’s Consultation

 At your child’s initial exam with your Orthopedic Specialist, the doctor will evaluate your child’s gait and make a list of the current symptoms your child displays.
-Coupling it with a thorough history of your child’s health, a physical examination, and possibly order several diagnostic tests.
+Coupling it with a thorough history of your child’s health, a physical examination, and possibly ordering several diagnostic tests.
 These additional tests will help complete an accurate diagnosis for your child.
 Your doctor will want to know the child’s age when symptoms started, and how they progress.
 The doctor will ask for a list of any treatments received.
 Finally, your doctor will want to know about any presence of family history.
-He will also ask if there are any similar orthopedic conditions among other details about your child.
+He will also ask if there are any similar orthopedic conditions, among other details about your child.

 Perthes Disease Treatment